saulocantanhede/tfgreek2/docs/README.md

-# Nestle1904 Text-Fabric Corpus Documentation Overview
+# Nestle 1904 GNT - Documentation Overview

 The dataset for this corpus is accompanied by extensive documentation, which is organized in the following way: